RobinManoli/ircutil/README.md

 1. Make a copy of ./examples/get_started_bot.py to the same folder as README.md.
 2. Edit your copy and add your IRC server information.
 3. Run the script and see that it connects to the server, joins the channel and responds to "hi".

+## Tutorials

-4. Read and understand the very simple ./examples/get_started_bot.py.
+1. Read and understand the very simple ./examples/get_started_bot.py

-## Tutorial
-Look at ./examples/tutorbot.py to see how to begin to implement your own stuff.
+2. Read and try out ./examples/tutorbot.py
+3. Create trigger functions that print vars(event), vars(mybot) and vars(mybot.chans) to get a good overview of ircutil.

 ## Not Planned Features
 - DCC chat/sends
+- Threads